Chart Color Schemes

 Health performance in Pinjarra is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Pinjarra faces significant health challenges, with various conditions affecting both younger and older age groups.
-The private health cover rate stands at approximately 52%, or around 2,775 people, which is slightly higher than the average SA2 area but lower than Greater Perth's 54.9%.
+Pinjarra faces significant health challenges, with various conditions affecting both younger and older residents.
+The rate of private health cover in Pinjarra is approximately 52%, compared to the average SA2 area rate of 56%.

 Frequently Asked Questions - Health